An estimate for the sectional curvature of cylindrically bounded submanifolds: Introduction

 \section{Introduction}

 Given complete Riemannian manifolds $M^m$ and $N^n$ with dimension $m<n$, the isometric immersion problem asks whether there exists an isometric immersion $\varphi \colon M\hookrightarrow N$.
-When $N^{n}=\mathbb{R}^{n}$ is Euclidean space, the isometric problem is answered by the Nash Embedding Theorem that says that there is an isometric embedding $\varphi \colon M^{m} \hookrightarrow \mathbb{R}^{n}$ provided the codimension $n-m$ is sufficiently high, see \cite{nash}.
+When $N^{n}=\mathbb{R}^{n}$ is the Euclidean space, the isometric problem is answered by the Nash Embedding Theorem that says that there is an isometric embedding $\varphi \colon M^{m} \hookrightarrow \mathbb{R}^{n}$ provided the codimension $n-m$ is sufficiently large, see \cite{nash}.
 For small codimension, meaning in this paper that $n-m\leq m-1 $, the answer in general depends on the geometries of $M$ and $N$.
 For instance, the Hilbert-Efimov Theorem \cite{efimov}, \cite{hilbert} says that no complete surface $M$ with sectional curvature $K_{M}\leq -\delta^{2}<0$ can be isometrically immersed in $\mathbb{R}^{3}$ and a classical result by C. Tompkins \cite{tompkins}, states that a compact, flat, $m$-dimensional Riemannian manifold can not be isometrically immersed in $\mathbb{R}^{2m-1}$.
-Tompkins' result was extended in a series of papers, by Chern and Kuiper \cite{chern-kuiper}, Moore \cite{moore}, O'Neill \cite{oneil}, Otsuki \cite{otsuki} and Stiel \cite{stiel}, whose results can be summarized in the following theorem.
+Tompkins' result was extended in a series of papers, by Chern and Kuiper \cite{chern-kuiper}, Moore \cite{moore}, O'Neill \cite{oneil}, Otsuki \cite{otsuki} and Stiel \cite{stiel}, whose results can be summarized in the following theorem (we recall that a Cartan-Hadamard manifold is a simply connected, complete, Riemannian manifold with non-positive sectional curvatures).

 \begin{theorem} Let $\varphi\colon M^{m}\hookrightarrow N^{n}$, $n\leq 2m-1$, be an isometric immersion of a compact Riemannian $m$-manifold $M$ into a Cartan-Hadamard $n$-manifold $N$.
 Then the sectional curvatures of $M$ and $N$ satisfy \end{theorem}